AdobeDocs/experience-manager-65.en/help/forms/using/embed-adaptive-form-aem-sites-spa.md

 To modify any configuration or property of the embedded adaptive form and Interactive Communication, do one of the following.

 * Open the original form in adaptive forms or Interactive Communication in respective editors and modify them.
-* Tap the adaptive form or Interactive Communication from within the Sites page in edit mode and then tap **Edit in a new window**.
+* Select the adaptive form or Interactive Communication from within the Sites page in edit mode and then select **Edit in a new window**.
 The original form opens in edit mode.

 ## Considerations and best practices {#considerations-and-best-practices}